txt/se20/docs/l20abstraction.md

 ## Why abstraction?

+- Aesthetics:
-- Aesthetics:  truth is beauty and beauty is truth and darn I love me a good abstraction
+  - Truth is beauty and beauty is truth and darn I love me a good abstraction
+  - Is the whole history of science trying to prove "x" (where "x" is an abstraction standing in for multiple concrete things)?
 - Innovation: abstraction + tool support
   - Roll your own tech company
 - Simplicity: